In Ukraine, female war reporters build on legacy of pioneers

 It’s also a matter of logic, said Holly Williams, the Istanbul-based correspondent for CBS News on assignment in Ukraine.

-“I’m acutely aware of the fact that if you don’t tell women’s stories, you’re missing at least half of the picture,” said the Australian-born Williams, who has reported on conflicts in Asia and the Middle East.
+“I’m acutely aware of the fact that if you don’t tell women’s stories, you’re missing at least half of the picture,” said the Australian-born Williams, who has reported on conflicts in Asia, Europe and the Middle East and worked for BBC News.

 “Often women do have a different perspective on war, and for a long time that was not really at the forefront of a lot of coverage,” Ward said.
 She strives to include “the humanity behind the story, the experience of ordinary people who are living in war zones.
 To me, that is equally as important as the military component.”

-Many male colleagues also contribute nuanced reporting, as ABC News veteran Martha Raddatz and others noted.
+Many of their male colleagues also contribute nuanced reporting, as ABC News veteran Martha Raddatz and others noted.
 But Raddatz recalls a not-so-distant time when men tended to “love the equipment, love the airplanes.”

-Ward and and other female journalists routinely tip their cap to their predecessors, including FitzGerald, and praise recent trailblazers, including Amanpour.
+Ward and and other female journalists tip their cap to their predecessors, including FitzGerald and the late Martha Gellhorn, whose reporting stretched from WWII to the U.S. invasion of Panama in 1989-90.
+They also praise recent trailblazers, including Amanpour.

+Her decades of conflict reporting include the 1991 Gulf War, subsequent clashes in the Middle East region and, in southeastern Europe, the deadly 1992-96 siege of Sarajevo during the war between Bosnia and Herzegovina.

 “I think my generation and myself, we were perhaps the last line of the rare woman foreign correspondent,” Amanpour said.
 In every form of media it’s “exploded into a very female friendly profession.”

+But parity has yet to be achieved in pay, Amanpour said.
+Or in all journalism jobs, according to Ward.
-But parity has yet to be fully or widely achieved.
-Ward said that the growing number of female TV correspondents belies what she described as “a fairly male-dominated profession in general."

-“Don't forget, the person in front of the camera is one person.
-Then you have, for TV, four people holding the camera, behind the camera, and most of them are still men," she said.
+The growing number of female TV correspondents belies “a fairly male-dominated profession in general,” Ward said.
+“Don’t forget, the person in front of the camera is one person.
+Then you have, for TV, four people holding the camera, behind the camera, and most of them are still men.”

-In U.S. journalism overall, men retain a numerical advantage over women even in a changing media industry, according to a Pew Research Center analysis of census data.
-While the number of people working in any facet of print, online or video journalism fell by nearly 17% between 2008 and 2018, men remained a majority at the end of the decade at 64%, “on par with their share in 2008” of 60%, Pew found.
+In journalism overall, men retain a numerical advantage over women even in a changing media industry. according to “The Missing Perspectives of Women in News,” a 2020 report from the Bill & Melinda Gates Foundation.
+Despite progress, “the majority of journalists in newsrooms globally are men,” the report said, citing several multi-country studies.

-Female journalists face daunting challenges in certain regions, including "many parts of the developing world, and certainly in the Islamic world and other areas of what I call the patriarchy," Amanpour said.
+Female reporters face additional challenges in non-democratic countries and some regions, Amanpour said.

+“They come under a huge amount of societal pressure in many parts of the developing world, and certainly in the Islamic world and other areas of what I call the patriarchy,” she said.
+“It’s very difficult, but they’re doing it and coming out into this profession more and more, and I really applaud them.”

+The presence of women reporting in Ukraine is set against a backdrop of traditional roles and expectations, with women and children allowed to flee war’s violence while men are required to stay behind and defend their country.

-Yonat Friling, a Jerusalem-based senior producer for Fox News Channel who worked in Ukraine with correspondent Trey Yingst, is aware of how opportunities can differ.
-In 2004, she was on the international desk for an Israeli TV station when she asked her boss to be moved to field producer.
+Yonat Friling, a Jerusalem-based senior producer for Fox News Channel who worked in Ukraine with correspondent Trey Yingst, is aware of how attitudes can vary.
+In 2004, she was on the international desk for an Israeli TV channel when she asked her boss to switch her to field producer.

 “He told me, ‘This is a job for men.
-Only men can do that,'” Friling recalled.
-She left the next year and joined Fox News in her chosen role.
+Only men can do that,’” recalled the Israeli native.
+“Then I left, I joined Fox (in 2005).
+And on several occasions, including this time, I keep texting him, ‘A job for men?
+Yeah, right.’”

+The Ukraine assignment proved deeply emotional for Friling.
+When she recently joined the stream of refugees leaving Kiev, it was a reminder of grandparents who fled Nazism and Soviet occupiers in Europe in the 1940s.

+“I saw children and women, and I (saw) my grandparents in their faces. ...
+I know how much this is going to influence their whole life and the next generations,” she said.

 Family needs and concerns add to the burden of war reporting.